 There was overwhelming community support for the Eastern Foreshore South Precinct proposals.
 A summary of the Community Engagement process and findings is available here.

-Funding has been committed to implement the Eastern Foreshore South Precinct Proposals commencing in the 2019-20 financial year with completion of the Estuary Pool area expected by late 2021.
-The upgrades to the reserve area adjacent to the Pool will continue into 2022.
+Funding was committed to implement the Eastern Foreshore South Precinct Proposals which commenced in the 2019-20 financial year with completion of the Estuary Pool area late 2021.
+The upgrades to the reserve area adjacent to the Pool will continue into 2023.

 Project Overview